petervandenabeele/covid19-logarithmic-trending/README.md

 Maybe the trendline can be somewhat of an earlier indicator for the next days ??
 The trendline *IS NOT A PREDICTION* !

+## Data source

+The source of the data is the daily official press release around 11:00 am that gives these numbers for Belgium.